Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Introduction

+A third category of approaches exploits \textit{mesh-based} methods that use graph convolutional network (GCN) architectures and incorporate information on artery-wall structure.
 Mesh-based approaches incorporate additional local geometry information from the mesh in addition to the point coordinates.
-Morales Ferez et al.~\cite{MoralesFerezMill2021} used the surface normal vector and connectivity to construct input features to a GCN predicting (scalar) endothelial cell activation potential on the left atrial appendage surface.
-A shortcoming of this approach is that the network predictions depend on the embedding of the mesh vertex normals in 3D Euclidean space but the quantity of interest only depends on the intrinsic shape of the mesh.
+For example, Morales Ferez et al.~\cite{MoralesFerezMill2021} used the surface normal vector and connectivity to construct input features to a GCN predicting (scalar) endothelial cell activation potential on the left atrial appendage surface.
+A shortcoming of this approach is that the network predictions depend on the embedding of the mesh vertex normals in 3D Euclidean space, but the quantity of interest only depends on the intrinsic shape of the mesh.
 Thus, predictions are sensitive to orientation of the input and shape alignment is required.

-In this work, we propose a mesh-based approach that processes signals intrinsically on the artery wall (Fig.~\ref{fig:zero}).
+In this work, we propose a mesh-based approach that processes signals intrinsically on the artery wall (Fig.~\ref{fig:zero}) \revvision{while handling meshes with variable numbers of vertices and connectivity}.
 The proposed method is informed by mesh properties and does not depend on the embedding of local geometry descriptors in 3D.
 Instead, it is invariant to translations and equivariant to rotations of the mesh.
 This means that vector-valued quantities like WSS rotate with the artery wall.
 This is data-efficient, as a single training sample covers all possible rotations and shifts of that artery and no data augmentation is required during training.
 Furthermore, our method is informed by anisotropic spatial interactions on the mesh, giving our filters high expressive capacity.

 A preliminary version of this method was presented in \cite{SukHaan2022}, where we estimated steady-flow WSS with fixed boundary conditions.
 However, temporally multi-directional WSS acts as clinical biomarker for coronary plaque development~\cite{HoogendoornKok2019} and different patients have distinct coronary blood flow which influences the WSS.
 Here, we substantially extend our method to also estimate pulsatile-flow WSS and to adapt its estimation based on a given boundary condition.
 We present results indicating that our GCN can perform some mild \textit{extrapolation} beyond boundary conditions contained in the training data.
 Furthermore, we formally prove the empirical result that our method is end-to-end equivariant under rotation and translation, provide thorough experimental analysis on the influence of receptive field and sensitivity to remeshing, and include additional baseline experiments.